Gdouz/RepData_PeerAssessment1/README.md

 # Something is wrong with my Rstudio,it can't output .md file.
-# Pictures are all in pictures folder above,pleeeeeeeeeeeeeese check them there because I still can't figure out the problem.Thank you so much.
+# Pictures are all in 'pictures' folder above,pleeeeeeeeeeeeeese check them there because I still can't figure out the problem.Thank you so much.

 ## Introduction